“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 - Obtaining 50 or more hours of continuing education within the four year period of certification.

-- Meet the practice requirements in Christian Grief Counseling for the three year period of initial certification.
+- Meet the practice requirements in Christian Grief Counseling for the four year period of initial certification.

 - Criteria for Recertification